Deadline

 • Applicant’s assessments are not limited to one or a small set of technology areas or interventions

-• Applicant is willing, if selected for qualification, to provide its assessment protocols and details on calculations when requested, and to interact with, DOE, the Industrial Assessment Centers, and other key program stakeholders to share best practices and ensure quality
+• Applicant is willing, if selected for qualification, to provide its assessment protocols and details on calculations when requested, and to interact with, DOE, the Industrial Training & Assessment Centers, and other key program stakeholders to share best practices and ensure quality

 Workstream 2: Review Criteria